Knowing how to reverse a Python string is a common thing you might have to do as a Python developer. It could also help you in coding interviews.

 To reverse a string in Python you can use slicing with the following syntax: [::-1].

 >>> print(word) Python >>> print(word[::-1]) nohtyP

 Fantastic!
 Nice and concise!

-As you can see the second print statement returns the reversed string.
+As you can see in the second print statement the reversed string is returned.

 If you want to make this code reusable you can create a function that given a string returns the reversed string.

 >>> def reverse_word(word): ... return word[::-1] ... >>> print(reverse_word("Python")) nohtyP